qbead/qbeadWebsite/content/book/animation.md

 where `r`, `g`, and `b` are the red, green, and blue components of the color we desire.
 They need to be between 0 (turned off) and 255 (maximum intensity).
 To do the same to the smaller LEDs, we can use `SpinWheel.setSmallLEDsUniform(r,g,b)`.
-To illuminate a single large LED (enumerate from 0 to 7), we can use `SpinWheel.setLargeLED(i,r,g,b)`, where the first argument `i` is the number of the LED we want to change.
+To illuminate a single large LED (numbered from 0 to 7), we can use `SpinWheel.setLargeLED(i,r,g,b)`, where the first argument `i` is the number of the LED we want to change.
 Similarly, we use `SpinWheel.setSmallLED(i,r,g,b)` to do the same for the smaller LEDs.